ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

 (cli-ex-static)=
 ### Example output from amd-smi static

-To gain a sense of the AMD SMI CLI's output, the following block is sample output from the CLI tool:
+The following block is example output from the `amd-smi static` command without additional modifiers.

 ```bash
 ~$ amd-smi static